RoeiRubach/Legacy-of-Old-Sins/README.md

 ## Setup

-To run this project, Simply download the ZIP, extract it and run the "Legacy of Old Sins" application.
+To run this project, simply download the ZIP, extract it and run the "Legacy of Old Sins" application.
 - [x] [Legacy of Old Sins - build](https://drive.google.com/file/d/1LgQIUqSxXUw0bpfXfB_EfE8KXaptbRHY/view?usp=sharing)

 ```